ac-i2i-engineering/mammoth-course-compass/docs/source/index.rst

-.. access_amherst_backend documentation master file, created by sphinx-quickstart on Tue Oct 29 20:08:27 2024.
+..
+Access Amherst documentation master file, created by sphinx-quickstart on Tue Oct 29 20:08:27 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-access_amherst_backend documentation
+Access Amherst documentation
 ====================================

 Add your content using ``reStructuredText`` syntax.
 See the